bfidatadigipres/bfi-iiif-auth-shim/README.md

 module, allowing HTTP headers to not only be appended (as per NGINX's own `add_header` functionality), but replaced and remove too.

+Deployment NOTE: this is deployed in the IIIF server not the Load Balancer server

 ## Getting Started